Top Ways to Save Money on Maui

 #9 Stay Safe

 Something that most people never think of is the ridiculous expense of getting hurt while on vacation.
-Hospitals emergency rooms, ambulances, and specialty doctors are incredibly expensive even with insurance.
-I know you're thinking, "Skip this tip, cause I'm smart enough to not get hurt."
+Hospital emergency rooms, ambulances, and specialty doctors are incredibly expensive even with insurance.
+I know you’re thinking, “Skip this tip, ’cause I’m smart enough to not get hurt.”
 Well, you might be smart, but injuries happen every day on Maui.
-That calm beach might just chuck you on your head in the shorebreak.
-The beautiful waterfall you're blissfully swimming under might have a log floating down stream above you.
-The serene view at the vista you've just hiked could be on loose ground along a cliff edge.
-There are so many different dangers that people don't think about. be smart, safe, sober, and respect the island.
+That calm beach might just chuck you on your head in the shore break.
+The beautiful waterfall you’re blissfully swimming under might have a log floating downstream above you.
+The serene view at the vista you’ve just hiked could be on loose ground along a cliff edge.
+There are so many different dangers that people don’t think about. be smart, safe, sober, and respect the island.

 Booking activities, events, shows, and reservations early online is a great way to save money.
-But, don't over do it.
-If you book 2 activities in the same day, keep in mind that you might be running around and not enjoying your trip as much (as well as spending much more than you would doing 1 activity and then watching the sunset.)
-We like to book 1 thing for each day, and leave the rest of our day as free time.
-We can't tell you how many people do the Road to Hana and expect to have time for another activity in the same day.
+But, don’t overdo it.
+If you book 2 activities on the same day, keep in mind that you might be running around and not enjoying your trip as much (as well as spending much more than you would with 1 activity and then watching the sunset.)
+We like to book 1 thing for each day and leave the rest of our day as free time.
+We can’t tell you how many people do the Road to Hana and expect to have time for another activity on the same day.
 Not likely.
 The people at Activity Authority understand this and have curated only their favorite activities at guaranteed low prices.
 Call them at (808) 670-1061.